brownradical/horiseon/README.md

 Accesibility is key in making our world, especially our vitrual world, a better place.
 Thank you for your commitment in wanting to make your website more accesible and sustainable for growth as your business grows.
 In this revamp I have completed the following to increase accesibility for both the user and developer: reviewed and adjusted source code and structure; added alt text to site images; reviewed and adjusted proper heading and text sequence; etc.

 ## Team members
-:technologist: "Jonathan G. Flores" <jgflores35@gmail.com>
+Jonathan G. Flores :technologist:
-You can find me on [Linkedin](https://www.linkedin.com/in/brownradical "Add me on Linkedin")
+>You can find me on [Linkedin](https://www.linkedin.com/in/brownradical "Add me on Linkedin") or email me at <jgflores35@gmail.com>

 ## Technologies
 Project is created with :computer: :